BrOleg5/aruco_robot_localization/README.md

 # Aruco mobile robot localization

-This library was created to localize mobile robot by aruco marker, which is placed on the top side of the robot.
+Application and library was created to localize mobile robot by aruco marker, which is placed on the top side of the robot.

 ## Dependencies

 OpenCV 4.20 or later with extra modules (aruco).
+Boost library v1.77.0 or later.